 - 1/4 cup grated Parmesan cheese (please no green canisters or pre-shredded)

 Preheat oven to 500 degrees.
-If you have a pizza stone, pop it on the bottom rack, or closest to your heat source.
-Otherwise, use two rimless cookie sheets, one to heat up in the oven on the bottom rack (no parchment) and one to use as a pizza peel (another great tool to have if you use a pizza stone, or need a weapon, hee hee).
+If you have a pizza stone, pop it on the bottom rack, or closest to your lower oven heat source.
+Otherwise, use two rimless cookie sheets, place one on the bottom rack (no parchment) to preheat, and use one as a pizza peel (A pizza peel is the flat wooden, or sometimes metal, paddle pizza shops use to transfer the pizza to the oven.).

 In a 2-cup glass measuring cup (use this for easy pouring into the food processor ), whisk water, olive oil, honey, and yeast.
 Let sit 5 minutes or so.
 Pulse flour, Parmesan (the parm helps the crust crisp up and adds some great flavor, please don’t omit!), and salt in food processor until combined.
 With machine running, slowly pour in yeast mixture and process until dough pulls away from sides and forms ball, about 1 minute.
-(If dough seems too sticky, add 1-2 tablespoons more flour.)
+(If the dough seems too sticky and stringy, add 1-2 tablespoons more flour.)
 Pop dough onto floured work surface and knead 3 or 4 times until nice and smooth (like a baby’s you know what, as they say!).
 You can watch the silly old video link below for tips on kneading.

-I think the food processor is easiest for this dough, but use your heavy duty mixer with a dough hook if you prefer.
-Follow the same method, but knead for 5-8 minutes.
+The food processor is so easy for making this dough, but use your heavy duty mixer with a dough hook if you prefer.
+Follow the same method, but knead for 5-8 minutes in the mixer.
 If you don’t have either food processor or mixer, you may certainly make this dough by hand.
 You will need to be sure the ingredients are fairly well combined in your bowl, then transfer to a floured surface and knead by hand for at least 8 minutes.
 Very therapeutic!

-Carefully remove from the oven, using the rimless sheet and leave on the counter for a minute before cutting into it.
+Carefully remove from the oven, using the rimless sheet (or pizza peel) and leave on the counter for a minute before cutting into it.
 Brush the crust with more olive oil (optional) or drizzle the whole pie with some nice olive oil.

-Tip: if your dough is springing back as you try and roll it out, have no fear.
+Tip: if your dough is springing back as you roll it out, have no fear.
 Just cover it with a towel, and walk away for 5-10 minutes.
-That gives the dough a change to relax a bit.
+This gives the dough a chance to relax a bit.
 You should be good to go after that.